ChapterSevenSeeds/center-toggle/readme.md

 - The three functional components exported by the module are purely functions and nothing more.
 They do not represent a tangible piece of the DOM.
 - The 'CenterToggleContainer' function can only have two children: 'CenterToggleChild' & 'CenterToggleItem'.
 - Both 'CenterToggleItem' and 'CenterToggleChild' can only have one child element.
-- The children of both 'CenterToggleItem' and 'CenterToggleChild' must have an accessible ref.
-Failure to provide an accessible ref to either function will cause the toggled item not to appear perfectly centered.
+- The child of 'CenterToggleChild' must have an accessible ref.
+Failure to provide an accessible ref to it will cause the toggled item not to appear perfectly centered.

 ## Feedback
 Please leave feedback on the GitHub page if you notice any issues or have suggestions for improvement.
 I could use all of the critiques I can get especially since I have no clue what the fetch I'm doing half the time.